asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 This is his repository
 ~~~

-You want to match his and replace it with her but not match the 'his' in the word 'This.'
+You want to match his and replace it with her but not match the 'his' contained within the word 'This.'
 In order to match exact words you will need to use the \< and \> characters.
 The following command would match every occurrence of the word his with her on the current line.

 ~~~